Diya Aur Baati Hum

-Diya Aur Baati Hum is an Indian television soap opera that aired on StarPlus from 29 August 2011 to 10 September 2016 and comprised 1,487 episodes.
-It was produced under Shashi Sumeet Productions.
-It stars Anas Rashid and Deepika Singh.
+Diya Aur Baati Hum is an Indian television soap opera that aired on StarPlus from 29 August 2011 to 10 September 2016 comprising 1,487 episodes.
+It was produced under Shashi Sumeet Productions starring Anas Rashid and Deepika Singh.

 Set on the backdrop of Pushkar, Rajasthan, Diya Aur Baati Hum focused on breaking the stereotypical image of women in rural India by showing the inspirational journey of Sandhya Rathi, whose ambition is to become an IPS officer.
 She achieves her goal with the help of her husband, Sooraj, by going against all odds.

 A sequel series, Tu Sooraj Main Saanjh, Piyaji starring Rhea Sharma and Avinesh Rekhi, aired from 3 April 2017 to 1 June 2018.